 Posted by D. Daniel Sokol

-Damien Geradin (Tilburg Law and Economics Center, Howrey) has an interesting new paper that asks, The Decision of the Commission of 13 May 2009 in the Intel Case: Where is the Foreclosure and Consumer Harm.
+Damien Geradin, Howrey LLP, Tilburg University - Tilburg Law and Economics Center (TILEC) asks The Decision of the Commission of 13 May 2009 in the Intel Case: Where is the Foreclosure and Consumer Harm?

 ABSTRACT: On 21 September 2009, the European Commission published a provisional non-confidential version of its 13 May 2009 Decision in which it condemned Intel to a record fine of € 1.06 billion on the ground that it had granted conditional rebates and payments to a number of OEMs and a large retailer of consumer electronics purchasing its x86 CPUs, and that it had paid OEMs to delay, cancel or in some other way restrict the commercialization of specific AMD-based products.